-Findings of Fact: The proposed Project will occur in an existing urban desert setting zoned for industrial uses.
-No forest land, timberland or Timberland Production zoning occurs on the Project site or in the surrounding area because forest vegetation is not characteristic of the Eastern Kern County desert environment.
+Findings of Fact: The Project is located within an existing urbanizing desert environment that is currently zoned for industrial uses.
+The Project site, and the surrounding vicinity, does not contain any forest land, timberland or Timberland Production Zones (TPZ) that have occurred or will occur on the Project site or in the surrounding area because forest vegetation is not characteristic of the Eastern Kern County desert environment.
 No impacts are anticipated.
-The proposed Project will occur in an existing urban desert setting zoned for industrial uses.
+The Project will occur in an existing urban desert setting zoned for industrial uses.
 No forest land, timberland or Timberland Production zoning occurs on the Project site or in the surrounding area because forest vegetation is not characteristic of the Eastern Kern County desert environment.
-No impacts are anticipated.
 No impacts are anticipated.
 As previously described, the Project site and vicinity are designated by the California City General Plan and Zoning map as Light Industrial and Research.
 The proposed indoor cultivation and processing facilities will not result in conversion of any farmland or forest land because no farmland or forest land is situated within or adjacent to the Project.
 No impacts are anticipated.

-AIR QUALITY Would the Project 6.
-Air Quality Impacts a) Conflict with or obstruct implementation of the $\boxtimes$ b) Violate any air quality standard or contribute substantially to an existing or Projected air quality violation? $\boxtimes$ c) Result in a cumulatively considerable net increase of any criteria pollutant for which the Project region is non- attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? d) Expose sensitive receptors which are located within 1 mile of the Project site to Project substantial point source emissions? $\square$ e) Involve the construction of a sensitive receptor located within one mile of an existing substantial point source emitter?
-Page 10 of 58 EA No.
+Would the Project Air Quality Impacts a) Conflict with or obstruct implementation of the \boxtimes applicable air quality plan? b) Violate any air quality standard or contribute substantially to an existing or Projected air quality violation? \boxtimes c) Result in a cumulatively considerable net increase of any criteria pollutant for which the Project region is non- attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? d) Expose sensitive receptors which are located within 1 mile of the Project site to Project substantial point source emissions? \boxtimes e) Involve the construction of a sensitive receptor located within one mile of an existing substantial point source emitter? \square

-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact f) Create objectionable odors affecting a substantial number of people? $\boxtimes$
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact f) Create objectionable odors affecting a substantial number of people? \boxtimes

-Source: City of California City Municipal Code; City of California City Final General Plan 2009-2028; Project Materials; Kern County Air Pollution Control District (EKAPCD).
+Source: Source: City of California City Municipal Code; City of California City Final General Plan 2009-2028; Project Materials; Kern County Air Pollution Control District (EKAPCD).